At the Crossroads: Southeast Asia

 During World War II, Southeast Asia became a decisive theater where colonialism, imperialism, and nationalism as well as fascism, communism, capitalism, and democracy converged, clashed, and ultimately established a new world order.
 Yet, history as relayed in textbooks and classrooms overlooks the region’s pivotal role.
 Turning a lens on Southeast Asia in World War II builds understanding of not only events surrounding the war, but also change and continuity in the region and how they reshaped the world order that continues to influence nations and lives of people today.

-The East West Center (EWC) developed At the Crossroads: Southeast Asia as a companion website for “Southeast Asia: At the Crossroads of World War II,” an NEH Summer Institute for School Teachers organized and offered by the EWC in the summer of 2011.
+At the Crossroads: Southeast Asia is a companion website for “Southeast Asia: At the Crossroads of World War II,” an NEH Summer Institute for School Teachers organized by the EWC in the summer of 2011.